Robert Loggia

+He also appeared on numerous television series, including Malcolm in the Middle (2001), The Sopranos (2004), and Men of a Certain Age (2011).
+He also played lead roles, such as Thomas Hewitt Edward Cat in T.H.E.
+Cat (1966-1967), Nick Mancuso in Mancuso, F.B.I.
+(1989–1990), and Elfego Baca in the Walt Disney limited series The Nine Lives of Elfego Baca (1958-1960).

 Early life and education

-Loggia was born in Staten Island, New York, on January 3, 1930, to Biagio Loggia, a shoemaker born in Palma di Montechiaro, Province of Agrigento, Sicily, and Elena Blandino, a homemaker born in Vittoria, Province of Ragusa, Sicily.
-He grew up in the Little Italy neighborhood, where the family spoke Italian at home.
+Loggia was born in Staten Island, New York on January 3, 1930, to Biagio Loggia, a shoemaker born in Palma di Montechiaro, Province of Agrigento, Sicily, and Elena Blandino, a homemaker born in Vittoria, Province of Ragusa, Sicily.
+He grew up in the Little Italy neighborhood, where the family spoke Sicilian at home.
 He graduated from New Dorp High School before taking courses at Wagner College where he joined the Alpha Sigma Phi fraternity.
-In 1951, he earned a degree in journalism from University of Missouri.
+In 1951, he earned a degree in journalism from the University of Missouri.
 He later studied acting with Alvina Krause at Northwestern University.

-After serving in the United States Army during the Korean War, he married Marjorie Sloan in 1954 and began a long career at the Actors Studio, studying under Stella Adler.
+After serving in the United States Army as a reporter for the Armed Forces Radio and Television Service in the Caribbean, he started his acting career at the Actors Studio, studying under Stella Adler.

 Career

-At age 25, he made his debut on Broadway in The Man with the Golden Arm in 1955.
+Loggia's stage roles include Solyony in The Three Sisters (1964) and as Al in Boom Boom Room (1973).

 Although Loggia made his first film, Somebody Up There Likes Me (1956), in an uncredited appearance, it was not until he was cast as a New Mexico lawman Elfego Baca, two years later, that he made a breakthrough in Hollywood.
 Loggia was a radio and TV anchor on the Southern Command Network in the Panama Canal Zone, and he came to prominence playing a real-life sheriff in The Nine Lives of Elfego Baca, a series of Walt Disney TV shows.

 He later starred as the proverbial cat-burglar-turned-good circus artist Thomas Hewitt Edward Cat in a short-lived detective series called T.H.E.
 Cat, first broadcast in 1966.
 At first, T.H.E.
 Cat appeared to be a success, Loggia said: "We're drawing about a 30 per cent share of the audience, which NBC considers fine for a new show with a new star."
 After NBC cancelled the series when viewing figures failed to deliver, Loggia went into a mid-life crisis—a "Dante-esque descent into the inferno", as he called it later.
 For six years his career foundered, and his marriage fell apart.
 Restless and unnerved, constantly riddled with self-doubt, a chance meeting with Audrey O'Brien was his saving grace.
 She helped him out of the crisis, and they later married.
 Despite playing Frank Carver on the CBS soap opera The Secret Storm in 1972, he took a new course when he decided to begin a career in directing.

-He also carried on acting and amassed many television credits in a variety of roles, including appearances on Overland Trail, Target: The Corruptors!, The Untouchables, The Eleventh Hour, Breaking Point, Combat!, Custer, Columbo, Ellery Queen, The High Chaparral, Gunsmoke, Voyage to the Bottom of the Sea, The Big Valley, The Wild Wild West, Rawhide, Little House on the Prairie, The Rockford Files, Starsky & Hutch, Charlie's Angels, Magnum, P.I., Quincy, M.E., Kojak, Hawaii Five-0, The Six Million Dollar Man, The Bionic Woman, Falcon Crest, Frasier, The Sopranos, Monk, and Oliver Stone's miniseries Wild Palms.